Accrued Sick Leave Payout: Everything You Need to Know

 How can I file a complaint / how long do I have to file for unpaid wages?

 If you need help in understanding more about accrued sick leave payout, or what your state requires, you can post your legal need on the UpCounsel’s marketplace.
-UpCounsel only uses lawyers who have graduated in the top five percent of the top law schools such as Harvard Law and Yale Law, and who also have an average of at least 14 years of legal experience.
-Many of them have worked with or on behalf of such companies as Google, Stripe, and Twilio.
+UpCounsel only uses lawyers who have graduated in the top 5 percent of the top law schools such as Harvard Law and Yale Law, and average of at least 14 years of legal experience, including work with or on behalf of such companies as Google, Menlo Ventures, and Airbnb.